 In contrast, the person with Adaptability high may find this change interesting, so it may not throw them off as much as others.
 In fact, they may bring a sense that now is the time to approach old practices in new ways.
 These two themes filter and perceive disruption very differently.

 3. Re-Aiming Your Achievers Toward Success

 Consider those who lead with the Achiever CliftonStrengths theme -- those who start every day at zero and always want to feel they are being productive.
 Expectations are essential for a person with high Achiever.
-During this time of adjusting to a "new normal," they need to know what success looks like.
+During disruption they need to know what success looks like.
 They also bring a desire to feel accomplished, which can be a healthy drive for productivity amid disruption.

 You may see similar needs from your employees with high Focus, Responsibility, or Competition.
 How do you help aim Focus when that person is working from home and subject to frequent distractions?
 How can someone's high Responsibility be aimed to help them succeed as roles and assignments shift to adapt to the disruption?
-How do you aim an associate's Competition when they are working in solitude and their metrics to measure success have shifted?
+How do you aim an associate's Competition when their metrics to measure success have shifted?

 What Do Employees Need, and What Can they Bring?

 Have employees consider their strengths and how they relate to navigating disruption.
 Encourage them to ask themselves these two key questions.